In English

 When is the best time to go to Recife?

-The best time to visit Recife is during the summer, which in the Southern hemisphere goes from December to March.
-In that period there is usually little rain, beautiful sunny days and many pre-Carnival and Carnival parties and rehearsals in Recife and its neighboring city, Olinda.
+The best time to visit Recife is during the summer, which in the Southern Hemisphere goes from December to March.
+During that period, there is usually little rain, beautiful sunny days, and many pre-Carnival and Carnival parties and rehearsals in Recife and neighboring Olinda.

-However, springtime is also great, especially if you plan on visiting some of the beautiful beaches in Pernambuco or its neighboring states and would like to avoid the crowds.
-From September to November, it’s still low season, but the weather is usually quite good.
+However, springtime is also a great option, especially if you plan on visiting some of the beautiful beaches in Pernambuco or its neighboring states and would like to avoid the crowds.
+From September to November, it’s still considered low season, but the weather is usually quite good.

-From April to August, though, you should be prepared to deal with lots of rainy days.
+From April to August, though, you should be prepared for a lot of rainy days.
 If going to the beach is a priority for you, this isn’t the best time.
-On the other hand, we celebrate a very traditional party called São João in late June, which is a lot of fun.
-If you’re planning on visiting the countryside of Pernambuco (especially the region called Sertão, our ‘backlands’), winter is the ideal, because this area gets extremely hot during the summer.
+On the upside, we celebrate a very traditional party called São João in late June, which is a lot of fun.
+If you’re planning on visiting Pernambuco’s countryside (especially the region called Sertão, our ‘backlands’), winter is ideal because this area gets extremely hot during the summer.

-Are you thinking about spending Carnival in Recife or Olinda?
-Check out this carnival survival guide I wrote.
+Thinking of spending Carnival in Recife or Olinda?
+Check out the carnival survival guide I wrote!

 How long should you stay in Recife?

-For most destinations, my answer to questions like “how long should I stay there” is basically “it depends”.
-After all, any place offers other possibilities beyond a checklist of tourist attractions.
+For most destinations, my answer to questions like “How long should I stay there?” is basically, “It depends.”
+After all, any place offers more than just a checklist of tourist attractions.

-If you just want to see Recife’s main attractions in a more superficial way, 2 days are enough.
-But if you want to explore the city in a more immersive way, taking your time in each place I recommend here, and visit other destinations around the city, it’s worth staying longer.
-At the end of this article, you will find a suggested itinerary for 3 to 5 days.
+If you just want to see Recife’s main attractions briefly, 2 days are enough.
+But if you want a more immersive experience, taking your time at each place I recommend here and exploring nearby destinations, it’s worth staying longer.
+At the end of this article, I’ve included a suggested itinerary for 3 to 5 days.

 best things to do in recife, pernambuco